haiwen/seafile-admin-docs/manual/extension/notification-server.md

 The notification server uses websocket protocol and maintains a two-way communication connection with the client or the web interface.
 When the above changes occur, seaf-server will notify the notification server of the changes.
 Then the notification server can notify the client or the web interface in real time.
 This not only improves the real-time performance, but also reduces the performance overhead of the server.

-!!! danger "The notification server cannot work if you config Seafile server with SQLite database"

 ## Supported update reminder types